A list of 19th century Assassin characters in Assassin's Creed: Syndicate.

 - Happily Married: Her database states that she married an Assassin named Sam Crowder shortly before the start of the First World War.

-- Raised by Grandparents: Because her parents were constantly busy with Assassin business, she was raised and trained by Jacob and by his sister Evie.
+- Raised by Grandparents: Because her parents were constantly busy with Assassin business, she was raised and trained by her grandfather Jacob and great-aunt Evie.

 - Reluctant Hero: She initially didn't want to be an Assassin and concentrated on her studies, but learning from that only taught her how far the Templar control went.